-I asked these questions of my fellow Book Riot contributors, and the list of answers includes tried and true narrators, British actors with diehard fandom followings, and a Tony award-winning author/composer/lyricist.
+I asked these questions of my fellow Book Riot contributors, and the list of answers includes tried and true audiobook narrators, British actors with diehard fandom followings, and a Tony award-winning author/composer/lyricist.
 My personal favorite is a total geek, and he got to drive a space ship when he was in high school.
 That’s right.
 I’m talking about Wil Wheaton.

 I thought he was going to be a novelty when I first listened to him read Ready Player One, but I was quickly proven very wrong.
 He’s a stellar narrator, and if it hadn’t been for him, I don’t know if I ever would have gotten around to reading John Scalzi.
 When I heard that Wheaton narrated Red Shirts, I decided to go for it.
 I’ve now read (via audio) several Scalzi novels, and I’ve loved every one of them.
-Now, take a look at some of our other favorites.
+Now, take a look at some of our other favorite audiobook narrators.

 This is a total cliche, but I do really enjoy listening to audiobooks narrated by Benedict Cumberbatch.
 I’m not really a fan, but his voice is undeniably soothing.
 The only problem is that if he’s reading in his regular voice (i.e. not a character), I start drifting off to sleep pretty quickly.
 I haven’t listened to all of his audiobooks by any stretch of the imagination, but I did really enjoy the short story Flat of Angles that he read for Late Night Tales.
 Runner up: My favorite female audiobook narrator is Kathe Mazur.